do-community/cloud_haiku/README.md

 $ npm test
 ```

 Note that due to the "creativity" of the English language it's possible for the syllable counting library to be off.
-If your pull request fails test and you think that's in error, please follow up with a comment.
+If your pull request fails a test and you think that's in error, please follow up with a comment.

 ### Submit a Pull Request